-- Viral load below 40 copies / ml (undetectable)
+- Viral load less than 40 copies / ml (undetectable)

-- 40% showed higher blood pressure than normal
+- 40% Had higher than normal blood pressure

-- The BMI (body mass index) and a relative evaluation of body fat were considered "within a range considered healthy *** ***".
+- BMI (body mass index) and a relative body fat assessment were considered as "within a range considered *** healthy ***".

-- Two scans were performed with an average of 18 months between them.
+- Two CT scans were performed with an average of 18 months between them.

-And from this information was obtained the SAR levels and calcium deposits in the arteries.
+From this information we obtained the levels of APR and calcium deposits in the arteries.

-Men generally have significantly larger amounts of TAE (88 mm3) than women (61 mm3).
-In addition, increased volume of TAE were literally connected to the male.
+Men generally had significantly higher amounts of APR (88 mm3) than women (61 mm3).
+In addition, increased TAB volume were literally linked to males.

-During the study, the proportion of subjects whose volume was increased TAE 64%.
-The TAE volume remained stable or declined among the other participants.
+During the study, the proportion of participants whose APR volume increased was 64%.
+The APR volume remained stable or decreased among the other participants.

-The increase of calcium deposits in the coronary arteries occurred between 10% of participants, most of which were men.
-Participants who had higher calcium deposits in coronary artery were more likely to have an increase of their volume TAE during the study.
+The increase of calcium deposits in the coronary arteries occurred among 10% of the participants, most of whom were men.
+Participants who had larger calcium deposits in the coronary artery were more likely to have an increase in their SAD volume during the study.

 The immune system and cardiovascular diseases

-HIV infection causes immune system remains activated.
-This activation is greatly reduced when HIV-positive people on ART, but because the ART does not cure HIV infection, the immune system remains activated.
-Thus, studies have shown that people with HIV are at increased risk for cardiovascular disease.
-It is unclear exactly how HIV increases the risk for cardiovascular disease, but many teams are investigating possible reasons for this high risk.
+HIV infection causes the immune system to remain activated.
+This activation is greatly reduced when people who are HIV-positive in ART, but because ART does not cure HIV infection, the immune system continues to be activated.
+Like this, studies have shown that people with HIV are at increased risk for cardiovascular disease.
+It is not yet known exactly how HIV increases the risk for cardiovascular disease, but many teams are investigating possible reasons for this elevated risk.

-In the analysis of their medical records and the extraction and data analysis, the Italian researchers found an association between increased CD4 + cells detected after participants began receiving ART (antiretroviral therapy) an increase in TAE volume.
-This does not mean that the increase of CD4 + cells caused the growth of Adipose Tissue epicardial.
-Instead, researchers suspect that some of CD4 + cells were activated and that these activated cells caused inflammation in TAE.
-Unfortunately, the research team did not conduct detailed immunological sub-studies needed to assess whether the CD4 + cells were actually activated.
+In analyzing their medical records and extracting and analyzing data, the Italian researchers found an association between the increase in CD4 + cells detected after participants started receiving ART (antiretroviral therapy) to an increase in APR volume.
+This does not mean that the increment of CD4 + cells caused the growth of Epicardial Adipose Tissue.
+Instead, researchers suspect that some of the CD4 + cells have been activated and that these activated cells have caused inflammation in the APR.
+Unfortunately, the research team did not conduct detailed immunological sub-studies necessary to assess whether CD4 + cells were actually activated.

-The findings of Italy are one more piece of the puzzle of the growing link between HIV and cardiovascular disease.
-In addition, they emphasize the importance of investigating calcium deposits in the arteries and changes in the volume of epicardial adipose tissue.
+Italy's findings are yet another piece of the puzzle of the growing link between HIV and cardiovascular disease.
+In addition, they emphasize the importance of investigating calcium deposits in the arteries and variations in the volume of Epicardial Adipose Tissue.

-Studies in HIV-negative patients and obese people have shown that significant changes in the diet may reduce the levels of APR.
+Studies in HIV-negative patients and obese people have shown that significant changes in diet can reduce levels of SAD.

-Studies in seropositive patients are needed to find out whether decrease the volume of TAE can be done with diet, exercise and other attempts to reduce inflammation in the short term.
-Long-term monitoring is needed to assess whether interventions result in improved health among people with HIV.
+Studies in seropositive patients are needed to find out whether decreasing the volume of SAD can be done with diet, exercise and other attempts to reduce inflammation in the short term.
+Long-term follow-up is needed to assess whether these interventions result in improved health among HIV-positive people.

-Note the Seropositive Editor Web Site: Leaving aside the problems, the question of continuing the body's infection (remember a doctor who explained to me that my propensity to generation"Thrombus" and the consequent constant risk of pulmonary embolism (I had two in ten years) is due in part to a genetic condition, which he believes exist based on medical history and missing my mother (I do not see there at least 15 years ).
+Note from the Editor of Seropositive Web Site: Leaving aside the problems, the issue of continuous infection of the organism (I remember me from a doctor who explained to me that my propensity to generate "Thrombus" and the consequent constant risk of pulmonary embolism (I had two in ten years) is due in part to a genetic condition, which he believes exist based on medical history and missing my mother (I do not see there at least 15 years ).
 The fact is that if you ever eaten chicken heart skewers, you have seen, even the TAE, Adipose Tissue epicardial, and you know what they are talking about (this "back fat" which is on top of the chicken little heart) ; however, adhere to the Wisdom and Goodness of God, the Supreme Intelligence, the Cause of Causes and it's just that I register my excitement brought about by the Mercy of Our Eternal Father ...
 Not far I want to catechize and evangelize, I do not profess any religion and dispense stone temples as _adoração of places to Deus_; My work is my prayer and, in the measure of Divine Justice, I can dare to say that now, after nearly fifteen years of dedication to this site, I am, as I said, with lower rate before my Heavenly Father.
 The more I read, translate and publish, the more I charm me with God and his inscrutable designs ....
 Nothing more to say!

 CATIE's fact sheet on HIV and cardiovascular disease